caponica/AmazonRainforest/README.md

 Package created and maintained by Christian Morgan.

 I'm a well-established Amazon/e-commerce entrepreneur and co-founder of ScaleForEtail.
 If you are also an Amazon brand owner or seller then you're welcome to [join the ScaleForEtail community](https://facebook.com/groups/scaleforetail/).
-We organise [webinars](https://app.livestorm.co/scaleforetail/) and live events - and bring like-minded people together.
+We organise [webinars](https://app.livestorm.co/scaleforetail/) and live events for the e-commerce community.
+In short: we bring like-minded people together.

 Drop by and check us out today! https://facebook.com/groups/scaleforetail/

 Bugs and Feature Requests
 =========================